gregnewman/obsidian-to-denote/README.md

 # Obsidian to Denote Converter

-A powerful Python tool to convert Obsidian markdown files to Denote format, supporting both org-mode and markdown output with full preservation of links, assets, and metadata.
+A Python tool to convert Obsidian markdown files to Denote format, supporting both org-mode and markdown output with full preservation of links, assets, and metadata.

 ## Features